ionStici/frontend/js/introductory-aspects.md

 ## Data Types

-Data types are the classifications we give to the different kinds of data that we use in programming.
+Data types are the classifications JavaScript gives to the different kinds of data that we use in programming.

 In JS, there are eight fundamental data types: